duke-malaria-collaboratory/BRAVA/README.md

 GTAAAGGTATAATTATTGAGAATTCAAATACTACTTTTTTAAAACCGGTAGCTACGGGAAATCAAGATTTAAAAGATGGAGGTTTTGCTTTTCCTCCAACAGAACCTCTTATATCACCAATGACATTAAATGGTATGAGAGATTTTTATAAAAATAATGAATATGTAAAAAATTTAGATGAATTGACTTTATGTTCAAGACATGCAGGAAATATGAATCCAGATAAGGATGAAAATTCAAATTATAAATATCCAGCTGTTTATGATGACAAAGATAAAAAGTGTCATATATTATATATTG
 ```

-The AMA uniqueSeqs file looked like this:
+The AMA unique_seqs file looked like this:
 ```
 >Seq1
 GTAAAGGTATAATTATTGAGAATTCAAATACTACTTTTTTAACACCGGTAGCTACGGGAAATCAATATTTAAAAGATGGAGGTTTTGCTTTTCCTCCAACAGAACCTCATATGTCACCAATGACATTAGATGAAATGAGACATTTTTATAAAGATAATAAATATGTAAAAAATTTAGATGAATTGACTTTATGTTCAAGACATGCAGGAAATATGATTCCAGATAATGATAAAAATTCAAATTATAAATATCCAGCTGTTTATGATGACAAAGATAAAAAGTGTCATATATTATATATTG